LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 void someFunction(char** some_parameter){. . .}  /* compliant */
 void someFunction(char*** some_parameter){. . .} /* not compliant */
 ```
-If you want to see more examples look at MISRA C advisory rule 17.5.
+If you want to see more examples look at MISRA C 2004 advisory rule 17.5.

-This way 2D arrays or pointer to pointers can be used.
-Most of the time you'll only ever need two levels of indirection.
-This is a "should" rule, but you'll need a strong reason for that 3D array or array of 2D arrays.
+Function pointers on the other hand are advised to be avoided unless it is const.
+The original NASA Power of 10 document completely avoided function pointers, but the JPL Coding Standard revised it to allow const function pointers.
+Both documents advise against the usage of non-const function pointers.
+This is so static analyzers and tool checkers can conduct their checks normally.
+There is not a way to know where the function pointer will go since it is run time dependent.

-The point of this rule is to improve code clarity.
+In general, the point of this rule is to improve code clarity and reduce pointer misuse.
-I've seen people create quadruple pointers and thinking how did they even get there.
 Having multiple dereferences, especially with usage of pre/post incremenation, can be confusing.
+If more levels of dereferencing are needed then use a middle variable for clarity.
 There are three dereferencing operators.
 They are `[], *, ->`.
 - \* is the standard dereferencing operator
 - -> is for accessing a member from a struct pointer
-- [] is dereferencing with a given offset
+- [] is dereferencing with a given offset in arrays
 These operations should not be hidden in a macro or be inside typedef declarations.
-These operations should be explicit as they are the culprits for segmentation faults.

-Avoid things like
 ```
 typedef int8_t* INTPTR
 INTPTR* some_pointer; /*creating an implicit double pointer*/